Josh Rojas Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.75).
+- The Athletics' 5.72 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow 182 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- The Athletics allow the fifth-most home runs in baseball (182 total, 1.4 per game).

-- The left-hander last appeared on Friday against the Chicago White Sox, when he went five innings, allowing five earned runs while giving up eight hits.
+- Neal (1-0) takes the mound for the Athletics to make his second start of the season.

-- The 25-year-old has put up a 6.05 ERA and 9.1 strikeouts per nine innings across 29 games this season, while giving up a batting average of .287 to opposing hitters.
+- His last time out came on Friday against the Chicago White Sox, when the right-hander went five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.